 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-This assay is not useful for monitoring dietary compliance by galactosemics, see GAL1P / Galactose-1-Phosphate (Gal-1-P), Erythrocytes.
+This assay is not useful for monitoring dietary compliance, see GAL1P / Galactose-1-Phosphate (Gal-1-P), Erythrocytes.

 Test results should be interpreted in the context of clinical findings, family history, and other laboratory data.
 Errors in our interpretation of results may occur if information given is inaccurate or incomplete.

 Many disorders may present with symptoms similar to those associated with galactosemia.
 Therefore, biochemical testing is performed to establish the diagnosis of galactosemia prior to DNA analysis.